-CARB staff will qualitatively evaluate the relationship between the stated GHG emission reductions in the RTP/SCS and relevant MPO and local transportation key actions and investments.
-For example, key actions could include grant or incentive funds for projects that make better use of regional existing transit systems through first/last mile connection (e.g., micro transit, bike share), and subsidizing on-demand dynamic ridesharing that support key SCS transportation strategies.
-On the other hand, not assessing short- and long-run impacts of capacity increasing projects and associated induced VMT^{62,63} in the region's analysis (e.g. elasticity analysis or other approaches, as applicable), suggests to CARB that the SCS may be at risk of not meetings its GHG emission reduction targets.
+CARB staff will qualitatively evaluate the relationship between the stated GHG emission reduction in the RTP/SCS and relevant MPO and local transportation key actions and investments.
+For example, key actions could include grant or incentive funds for projects that make better use of regional existing transit systems through first/last mile connection (e.g., micro transit, bike share program), and subsidizing ondemand dynamic ridesharing that support key SCS transportation strategies.
+On the other hand, not assessing short- and long-run impacts of capacity-increasing projects and associated induced VMT^{62,63} in the region's analysis, suggests to CARB that the SCS may be at risk of not meetings its GHG emission reduction targets.